Froxlor/Documentation/general/migration-guide/true-migrate.md

 ```

-After this script is done, the databases would be re-imported.
-All that is left now is the users.
-And this is the fun part, which is not to say, the part where you could use some SQL knowledge.
+After this script has finished, the databases will be imported again.
+All that is left is the users.
+And this is the fun part, which is not to say the part where you could use some SQL knowledge.

 Open mysql.sql in your favorite editor.
-Delete everything from the beginning until
+Delete everything from the top up to
 ```sql
 INSERT INTO `db` VALUES
 ```